Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ## Requirements

-Zabbix has a set of requirements that need to be met on hardware level and software level.
+Zabbix has a set of requirements that need to be met on the hardware level and software level.
 These requirements can change over time and also depends on the size of your setup and the software you choose.
 So before you start buying metal or installing a random database version have a look at the Zabbix documentation and check the latest requirements for the version you want to install.
 The latest requirements can be found [here](https://www.zabbix.com/documentation/current/en/manual/installation/requirements).
 Don't forget to select your correct *Zabbix* version from the list.